magento/merchdocs/src/getting-started/contribute.md

 ### Provide a quick edit

-Making quick edits is a good way to fix small errors and omissions in the User Guide.
+Making edits is a good way to fix small errors and omissions in the _User Guide_.
 If a page displays an edit link, you can make a quick fix yourself.
 When you edit the document, you send us a pull request (PR) to submit the fix/suggestion to us.
 Then we can review, approve, and publish the submitted change.

 1. Open the User Guide page you want to edit or update.